dfdao/artifact-market/README.md

 #  TODO (help appreciated)

  -  Make the smart contract better
+ -  Sortable Tables.
  - Make sure many tokens can display at once in UI
  - UI should refresh when you buy or sell a token
  - Better docs / comments
  - Maybe remake the whole frontend (its slow)

+# thoughts
+probably would be easier to just transfer xdai instead of wxdai?
+what would I do if darkforest moves to another chain?